VX-9: Current operations

-Today, VX-9 has approximately 61 officers, 290 enlisted personnel, and 12 aircraft at NAS China Lake including: the F/A-18E/F Super Hornet and the EA-18G Growler.
+Today, VX-9 has approximately 61 officers, 290 enlisted personnel, and 24 aircraft at NAWS China Lake including: the F/A-18E/F Super Hornet and the EA-18G Growler.

 Until the retirement of the F-14 Tomcat, the unit also had 4 F-14As, 3 F-14Bs and 4 F-14Ds at NAS Point Mugu.
 Although the Point Mugu detachment has ceased operations, a new VX-9 detachment has since been established at Edwards AFB, California for the F-35C Lightning II.

 Typically, aircrews are qualified in more than one of these aircraft types, which increases their versatility and provides a broader base of expertise that can be applied to each project.
 VX-9's mission has grown to include the operational evaluation of attack, fighter, and electronic warfare aircraft, weapons systems and equipment, and to develop tactical procedures for their employment.

 As for chain of command, operationally, VX-9 reports to Commander, Operational Test and Evaluation Force (COMOPTEVFOR) and administratively to Commander, U.S. Naval Air Force, Pacific Fleet (COMNAVAIRPAC).